engeir/hack-md-notes/volcano-papers.md

 - Sensitivity matter less in first year or two, then larger sensitivity give a slower recovery to equilibrium than the weak sensitivity case.

-## Climate Sensitivity Parameter in the Test of the Mount Pinatubo Eruption
+## 2016 — Ollila: Climate Sensitivity Parameter in the Test of the Mount Pinatubo Eruption

 > DOI: [10.9734/PSIJ/2016/23242](https://doi.org/10.9734/PSIJ/2016/23242)
   ([PDF](https://www.academia.edu/download/48400134/Ollila-Pinatubo_eruption.pdf))